 Get the details of each item in a group or a specific item

 When the item has variations, you can retrieve the details of the individual items in an item group.
 You can also retrieve the details of a specific item.

-Get item details using a legacy item Id
+Get item details using a legacy item ID or SKU

-You can use the item Ids returned by eBay legacy APIs, such as Trading, Shopping, and Finding, to retrieve the details of the item and the RESTful item Id, which you can use with all the Buy API calls.
+You can use the item IDs returned by eBay legacy APIs, such as Shopping and Finding, to retrieve the details of the item and the RESTful item ID, which you can use with all the Buy API methods.

 Please note the following constraints for the Browse API.

 The Buy APIs identifiers for item and order do not match the identifiers used on the eBay site and in buyer emails.
-So you cannot use the Buy APIs identifiers with the eBay legacy APIs, such as Trading and Finding.
-But you can use the eBay legacy APIs item identifiers with the Buy APIs.
-For details, see the section of the Buying Integration Guide.
+So you cannot use the Buy APIs identifiers with any of the eBay legacy APIs, such as Finding.
+But you can use the eBay legacy item identifiers in the Browse API getItemByLegacyId method to retrieve items.
+For details, see the Legacy API compatibility in the Buying Integration Guide.

 eBay policies and rules

-See Buy APIs Requirements in the Buying Integration Guide for more information.
+See Production eligibility requirements in the Buying Integration Guide for more information.